dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 		conda deactivate

-	You should not see any conda environment name before you account name
+	You should not see any conda environment name before your account name

 		$USERNAME@p620-small:/data_tmp/$USERNAME/data/07_phylogenomic_analyses